-When a bill reaches the Governor, he or she may sign it and thus complete the enactment of a bill into law.
-However, if the Governor objects to the bill, he or she may veto it or suggest amendments to the bill and return it to the house of origin.
+When a bill reaches the governor, they may sign it and thus complete the enactment of a bill into law.
+However, if the governor objects to the bill, they may veto it or suggest amendments to the bill and return it to the house of origin.
 The bill is then reconsidered, first by the originating house and, if passed, by the second house.
-If a majority of the members elected to each house agree to the proposed amendments, the bill is returned to the Governor for his or her signature.

-If both houses cannot agree to the Governor's amendments or if the Governor proposes no amendments but returns the measure, the bill has, in effect, been vetoed.
-The houses then may try to override the Governor's veto.
-An affirmative vote of 18 Senators and 53 Representatives is required to override the Governor's veto.
+If a majority of the members elected to each house agree to the proposed amendments, the bill is returned to the governor for their signature.
+If both houses cannot agree to the governor's amendments or if the governor proposes no amendments but returns the measure, the bill has, in effect, been vetoed.
+The houses then may try to override the governor's veto.
+An affirmative vote of 18 senators and 53 representatives is required to override the governor's veto.

-If the Governor fails to return a bill to the house of origin within six days after it is presented to him or her, Sundays excepted, the bill becomes law without the Governor's signature, unless the return was prevented by recess or adjournment.
-In such a case, the bill must be returned within two days after the legislature reassembles or the bill becomes law without the Governor's signature.

-Bills which reach the Governor less than five days before the end of the session may be approved by him or her within 10 days after adjournment.
+If the governor fails to return a bill to the house of origin within six days after it is presented to them, Sundays excepted, the bill becomes law without the governor's signature, unless the return was prevented by recess or adjournment.
+In such a case, the bill must be returned within two days after the legislature reassembles or the bill becomes law without the governor's signature.
+Bills which reach the governor less than five days before the end of the session may be approved by them within 10 days after adjournment.
 Bills not approved within that time do not become law.
 This is known as the pocket veto.

-The Governor has the authority to approve or disapprove any item or items of an appropriation bill without vetoing the entire bill.
+The governor has the authority to approve or disapprove any item or items of an appropriation bill without vetoing the entire bill.